Rajeebdas/Rock-Paper-Scissor/README.md

-# 🎮 Rock Paper Scissors Game Theme
+# 🎮 Rock Paper Scissors Game

 A modern, immersive Rock Paper Scissors game with a vibrant gaming UI and multiple themes (Light, Dark, Gradient).
 Play against the computer, switch themes, and enjoy a dynamic, animated interface!